Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 Box 28

 Box 28, my family’s mailbox, was one of several cubbyholes or mail cubbies to the left of the post office’s ornate wicket, featuring decorative, cast-metal doors with two-factor alphabetic combination locks.
 We unlocked it by twisting its single pointer a full revolution or more clockwise to N, then counter-clockwise to C. Oh to still have such simple passwords!
-Once, when Hazel was absent, I opened box 28 and reached all the way in and felt around to see if I could pull mail out of other, nearby boxes.
+Once, when Hazel was absent, I opened box 28 and reached into and through it to see if I could pull mail out of other, nearby boxes.
 I could!
 Easily!
 I didn’t take a thing.
 I didn’t even look at my potential “loot” — I was no thief, except in fantasy.

 Stamps at the wicket